 - Print a copy of the return to PDF and look for a supporting statement that is missing information, e.g., the details for an "Other" item with a blank description or $0 amount.
 If there is such a statement, find that item's menu in the return and complete or delete the item, either of which will resolve the reject.
 Also, look for a blank form.
 If any is found, visit that form's menu and either complete it or delete it.

 - If the problem isn't found in Step 2, visit all the menus in the return that include a "New" button.
-Look for entries missing either a description or an amount, e.g., in a business return examine any menu line that begins with the word "Other" in Schedules L, M-1, M-2, and, if completed, M-3 (in Heading Information > Other Categories).
+Look for entries missing either a description or an amount, e.g., in a business return examine any menu line that begins with the word "Other" in the Income menu, the Deductions menu, and Schedules L, M-1, M-2, and, if completed, M-3 (in Heading Information > Other Categories).